THE MILK DEBATE – WHICH MILK IS THE HEALTHIEST?

 With increasing numbers of people now becoming more health conscious and knowledgeable about food, it’s no wonder there are so many alternatives to dairy milk on the market.

-But is possible to determine which option – whether soy, almond or organic cow’s milk - is the healthiest?
+But is it possible to determine which option – whether soy, almond or organic cow’s milk - is the healthiest?

 Experts say that’s a difficult question to answer.